FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ---
 layout: blog-post
-title: Adding social sign in to your Django web application using FusionAuth
+title: Adding social sign in to your Django web application using OAuth
-description: TBD
+description: Store your user data separately from Django and use OAuth and FusionAuth to enable social login.
 author: Gareth Dwyer
 image: blogs/oauth-gatsby/fusionauth-tutorial-using-oauth-and-pkce-to-add-authentication-to-your-gatsby-site.png
 category: blog